 The Most Effective Time Management Strategies

-One of the most simple but effective time management strategies is to get a client to recognise what is really important to them.
+- What Is Truly Important: One of the most simple but effective time management strategies is to get a client to recognise what is really important to them.
 When challenged to see things from a different perspective, they see how much time and energy they spend wastefully.
-Often on so many activities, anxiety and stress about things that don’t really matter at all.
+Often too much time on activities, anxiety and stress about things that don’t really matter.
 Over just a few sessions; the international executive, the busy mum or full-time carer begins to prioritise time more easily.

-It is so so easily caught up in filling our life with so many activities but another statement from Stephen Convey states “The key is not to prioritize what’s on your schedule, but to schedule your priorities.”
+3. Schedule In Your Priorities: Set a day and time for those important things, making an appointment for these things helps you commit and focus on what matters.
+It is too easy to get caught up in filling our life with busyness but as Convey states.
+“The key is not to prioritize what’s on your schedule, but to schedule your priorities.”

-But one of the most powerful is being in the moment.
-When you learn to be fully in each moment through meditation, time seems to almost stand still and stretch.
-Meditation helps you feel more calmer and confident, your processing and organisation skills become so much more guided to what is really important, you will even have ingenious ideas how to do things far more efficiently.
+4. Be Fully In This Moment: When you learn to be fully in each moment time seems to almost stand still and stretch.
+Meditation is one of the easiest ways to be more in the moment.
+Meditation helps you feel more calmer and confident.
+When you meditate your processing and organisation skills become more guided by what is truly important.
+Meditation also has a powerful knack of giving us the right guidance and inspiration.
+Which can include ideas how to do things far more efficiently.

 Meditation doesn’t have to take up a lot of time in-fact one of the most popular techniques I have ever taught is our less than 5 Minute Meditation which is not just a great stress reliever but can also be used as a power nap or technique to help you get more focused on your day or activities ahead.